humbertoluna/i2t/readme.md

 ## Introduction

-The propuse of this Drupal module is to extend the current functionality provided by the i2t Smart devices to be controlled by voice commands third party devices such as Siri, Google Assistant or Alexa, please read to the official documentation at https://i2t.com.mx/ayuda-configuracion-control-por-voz/ before
+The purpose of this Drupal module is to extend the current functionality provided by the i2t Smart devices to be controlled by voice commands third party devices such as Siri, Google Assistant or Alexa, please read to the official documentation at https://i2t.com.mx/ayuda-configuracion-control-por-voz/ before